LukeGrahamLandry/franca/devlog.md

 > failing 9 + 32

+always fold functions created by imm_eval so you never add them as a callee to a runtime function. hard to think about and broke the `floats` test because of a now missing coerce_const? but fixed a bunch and type errors are less scary than an incorrect callgraph.

+> failing 10 + 24

 ## (Aug 20)

 - rust program with wasmtime and some libc shims to run most tests as wasm.